-Director Background Gregg Behrens - Chair Gregg has more than 35 years' experience in investment management, corporate &amp; private banking, global custody and governance across North America, EMEA and APAC.
+Director Background Gregg Behrens - Chair Gregg has more than 35 years' experience in investment management, corporate & private banking, global custody and governance across North America, EMEA and APAC.
 He last served as CEO of the Asia Pacific region for Northern Trust Bank.
-He is also an Independent Trustee of AQR Funds.
+He is also an Independent Trustee of AQR Funds and an independent non-executive director of Kiwibank Limited.
 Gregg is a Chartered Member of The Institute of Directors.
 He is also a member of The National Association of Corporate Directors, Independent Directors Council, and Investment Company Institute.
 Mike O'Donnell Known as "MOD", Mike is a full-time professional director with a focus on financial services, media, and technology.